Naoris Protocol Stakes $120,000 Bounty To Break Cryptography Securing $470 Trillion Global Economy

 Post-quantum blockchain pioneer challenges the world to break core internet cryptography, ECDSA - before quantum computers do

-WILMINGTON, DE / ACCESS Newswire / July 31, 2025 / Naoris Protocol, the post-quantum infrastructure pioneer, today announced a $120,000 (1BTC at time of announcement) bounty program challenging cryptographers worldwide to break the elliptic curve algorithms that currently secure the global digital economy, from Bitcoin's $2.4 trillion market to the $410 trillion banking system.
+WILMINGTON, DE, Aug 1, 2025 - (ACN Newswire) - Naoris Protocol, the post-quantum infrastructure pioneer, today announced a $120,000 (1BTC at time of announcement) bounty program challenging cryptographers worldwide to break the elliptic curve algorithms that currently secure the global digital economy, from Bitcoin's $2.4 trillion market to the $410 trillion banking system.

 The challenge highlights an urgent reality: while these cryptographic foundations remain unbreakable today, quantum computers will inevitably crack them within 10-20 years, potentially triggering the largest financial crisis in history.